-Pursuant to Rule 720(5) of the Catalist Rules, the information as set out in Appendix 7F to the Catalist Rules relating to Mr. Kelvin Lim Ching Song and Mr. Ong Beng Chye, being the Directors who are retiring in accordance with the Company's Constitution at the forthcoming AGM, is set out below:
+Pursuant to Rule 720(5) of the Catalist Rules, the information as set out in Appendix 7F to the Catalist Rules relating to Chan Tien Lok and Joseph Tan Peng Chin, being the Directors who are retiring in accordance with the Company's Constitution at the forthcoming AGM, is set out below:

-Name of Director Details Kelvin Lim Ching Song Ong Beng Chye Date of Appointment 10 October 2013 6 June 2014 Date of last re-appointment (if applicable) 29 October 2018 29 October 2018 Age 42 52 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) Mr. Kelvin Lim Ching Song was nominated for re-election as Director at the forthcoming AGM pursuant to the Company's Constitution.
-Mr. Ong Beng Chye was nominated for re-election as Director at the forthcoming AGM pursuant to the Company's Constitution.
+2 Name of Director Details Chan Tien Lok Joseph Tan Peng Chin Date of Appointment 10 October 2013 6 June 2014 Date of last re-appointment (if applicable) 22 October 2019 22 October 2019 Age 68 64 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) Mr. Chan Tien Lok was nominated for re-election as Director at the forthcoming AGM pursuant to the Company's Constitution.
 The NC's process in recommending the nomination for re-election of Director and the assessment of the contribution of the Director has been disclosed under Principle 4 and Principle 5 of the Corporate Governance Report.
-Having regard to the above, the Board of the Company has accepted the NC's recommendation, who has reviewed and considered Mr. Kelvin Lim Ching Song is able to exercise judgement as the Executive Director on the corporate affairs of the Group.
+Having regard to the above, the Board of the Company has accepted the NC's recommendation, who has reviewed and considered Mr. Chan Tien Lok is able to exercise judgement as the Non-Executive Director on the corporate affairs of the Group.
+Mr. Joseph Tan Peng Chin was nominated for re-election as Director at the forthcoming AGM pursuant to the Company's Constitution.
 The NC's process in recommending the nomination for re-election of Director, review of the independence of the Independent Director and the assessment of the contribution of the Director has been disclosed under Principle 4 and Principle 5 of the Corporate Governance Report.
-The Board of the Company has accepted the NC's recommendation, who has reviewed and considered Mr. Ong Beng Chye is able to exercise judgement as the Independent Director on the corporate affairs of the Group and independent of the Management.
-Having regard to the above, the Board considers Mr. Ong Beng Chye to be independent for the purpose of Rule 704(7) of the Catalist Rules.
-Whether appointment is executive, and if so, the area of responsibility Executive.
-Responsible for overall business development, strategic planning and operations of the Group.
+The Board of the Company has accepted the NC's recommendation, who has reviewed and considered Mr. Joseph Tan Peng Chin is able to exercise judgement as the Independent Director on the corporate affairs of the Group and independent of the Management.
+Having regard to the above, the Board considers Mr. Joseph Tan Peng Chin to be independent for the purpose of Rule 704(7) of the Catalist Rules.
+Whether appointment is executive, and if so, the area of responsibility Non-Executive.
 Non-Executive.
-Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Director and Group Chief Executive Officer Independent Director, Chairman of the Audit Committee and member of the Nominating Committee and Remuneration Committee.
+Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Non-Executive Chairman and member of the Audit Committee, Nominating Committee and Remuneration Committee Independent Director, Chairman of the Nominating Committee and Remuneration Committee and member of Audit Committee